 It isn't just the hike that will take your breath away.
 Scenic views of the Little Mosquito Creek Valley are visible as you wind up, over and through oak-hickory forests.
 Pine needles pad your footing and delight you with their aroma on a small section of the trail where the trees were planted for soil stabilization in the 1930's.
 Listen for hooded warblers, turkeys and barred owls while the trail delights your senses.

 The Rabbit Hash Trail extends approximately 2.5 miles from Rabbit Hash Road to Lamb Ridge Road.
-The 445-acre Rabbit Hash Preserve is owned and managed by the Nature Conservancy along with a 58-acre conservation easement donated by the Tom Ewbank family.
-This preserve is buffered by an additional 450 forested acres that are managed by the Forest Bank, a forest conservation tool designed for private landowners.
-The Rabbit Hash Trail covers a portion of the larger Harrison County Glades, part of a large forested landscape that the Nature Conservancy is protecting.
+The 427-acre Rabbit Hash Preserve is owned and managed by the Nature Conservancy along with a 58-acre conservation easement donated by the Tom Ewbank family.
+This preserve is buffered by an additional 510 forested acres that are managed by the Forest Bank, a forest conservation tool designed for private landowners.
+The Rabbit Hash Trail traverses a small portion of the Harrison County Glades, a large forested landscape that the Nature Conservancy is protecting.
 Glades are small, natural openings in the forest where prairie-like plants abound.
 Harrison County contains some of the best remaining examples of limestone glades in the region.